StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 ### Q18: Prior Knowledge

 In the first previous study (Vermeent, Schubert, Dejoseph, et al., 2025;
-see Q17) the participant sample partly overlapped with the current sample.
-However, the main independent variables (recent rather than childhood exposures to adversity) and dependent variables (working memory) were different from those included in the current study.
+see Q17) we used data from the study that was fielded in 2023 (wave 1 and wave 2—which are the focus of the current study—were not yet collected at the time the study was completed).
+The main independent variables (recent rather than childhood exposures to adversity) and dependent variables (performance on working memory tasks) were different from those included in the current study.

 In the second previous study (Vermeent, Schubert, & Frankenhuis, 2025;
 see Q17), we used wave 1 included in the current study to investigate